James Whitted: Death

-On August 19, 1923, Whitted crashed his plane off of Pensacola and was killed along with four passengers.
-He had been flying along about two hundred feet above the Gulf of Mexico when a loose propeller of his famed "Falcon" cut through the fuselage and severed wires needed to control the plane.
-Whitted was unable to regain control, and the plane hit the water, five minutes after takeoff, killing all but one passenger.
+On August 19, 1923, Whitted crashed his plane outside Pensacola and was killed along with four passengers.
+He was flying about two hundred feet above the Gulf of Mexico when a loose propeller of his famed "Falcon" cut through the fuselage and severed wires needed to control the plane.
+Whitted was unable to regain control, and the plane hit the water five minutes after takeoff, killing all but one passenger.

 The only woman aboard the flight was found floating by William E. King, a longtime friend and associate of the aviator, and died upon being pulled into his boat.
 The other passengers and Albert were all pinned beneath the plane.
 It took several diving attempts to pull the men from the plane.
 The accident happened about forty miles east of Pensacola near Camp Walton on the Santa Rosa sound.
 The Falcon was Whitted's pride and joy, having been designed and built by him.
-He was still making changes to its design a short time before its crash.
-A new motor had just been installed at St. Petersburg before he left for Pensacola and new wings were also added at that time.
-The plane was able to reach 100-mph speed and was said to have put an enormous strain on its propeller.
+He had still been making changes to its design a short time before its crash.
+A new motor had just been installed at St. Petersburg before he left for Pensacola and new wings had also been added at that time.
+The plane was able to reach a speed of 100 mph and was said to have put an enormous strain on its propeller.

-Whitted's funeral was held from his father-in-law's home in Pensacola, and his body was interred at St. Michael's Cemetery.
-During his commercial air service business, which he held with his brother Clarence, Whitted never had an accident and had carried more than 5000 passengers.
+Whitted's funeral was held at his father-in-law's home in Pensacola, and his body was interred at St. Michael's Cemetery.
+During his commercial air service business, which he held with his brother Clarence, Whitted had never had an accident and had carried more than 5000 passengers.

 Marriage and children

-On November 14, 1918, Whitted married Frances Louise Brent (1894 - 1995) of Pensacola, Florida.
+On November 14, 1918, Whitted married Frances Louise Brent (1894 - 1995) from Pensacola, Florida.
 She was the youngest daughter of F. C. Brent.
 The couple were married at the North Baylen Street home of her older brother Thomas and his wife.
 The wedding was a "quiet affair" with family only, owing to the recent death of Frances' aunt Mary Ella Brent about ten days before.
-An uncle, Daniel Gonzalez Brent, died about two weeks after their wedding.
+An uncle, Daniel Gonzalez Brent, died about two weeks later.
 After their wedding, Frances and Albert lived at the Brent family home in Pensacola.
-They also lived in St. Petersburg, where Albert was from, moving back and forth between the two cities.
-By the end of 1922, shortly before Albert's death the couple had two daughters, Catherine Eugenia "Jean," and Frances Louise "Fanty."
+They also lived in St. Petersburg, where Albert had been born, moving back and forth between the two cities.
+By the end of 1922, shortly before Albert's death, the couple had two daughters, Catherine Eugenia "Jean", and Frances Louise "Fanty".

 After Albert's death in 1923, Frances lived as a widow in the Brent family house with her and Albert's two daughters, as well as a few of her brothers and sisters.
-While living there she met another Naval officer, Harold Foster Fick, of St. Joseph, Missouri.
-Frances was remarried to Harold Fick in 1927.
+While living there she met another Naval officer, Harold Foster Fick, from St. Joseph, Missouri.
+Frances remarried to Harold Fick in 1927.